-Condominium Mediation and Voluntary Binding Arbitration Program - Through the CETF, the Commission will subsidize and monitor the ongoing delivery by private providers of mediation and voluntary binding arbitration programs.
+Condominium Mediation and Voluntary Binding Arbitration Program - Through the CETF, the Commission will subsidize and monitor the ongoing delivery by private providers of its mediation and voluntary binding arbitration programs.
 Staff will monitor the contracted mediation and arbitration providers and collect information and statistics on its use for educational and annual report purposes.
+The Commission will promote mediation and voluntary binding arbitration as a primary means of dispute resolution.

-Condominium Association Registration - Staff will administer the online registration of condominium associations, including reviewing and updating registration policies, procedures, and appeals of the 2021-2023 biennial registration period.
+Condominium Association Registration - Staff will administer the online registration of condominium associations, including reviewing and updating registration policies, procedures, forms, and appeals in preparation for the 2023-2024 biennial registration period.
 The Commission will respond to subpoenas and requests for records relating to association registration, consistent with OIP procedures.
 The Commission lists all association contact information on its website, with preprinted lists available upon request.
 The Commission will continue responding to requests for data-specific association registration lists.

-The Commission will post all completed condominium association registration materials online for access by the public.
+The Commission will post all completed condominium association registration materials online for public access.

-Condominium Seminars and Symposiums - The Commission will produce seminars for the condominium community through procured contracts with various providers and will procure additional new providers as required on timely and relevant topics for presentation on web platforms.
+Condominium Seminars and Symposiums - The Commission will produce seminars for the condominium community through procured contracts with various providers and will procure additional new providers as required on timely and relevant topics for presentation on electronic platforms.
 This will make education accessible to all interested condominium owners on the Neighbor Islands.
 The Commission will continue administering CETF subsidies for Commission-approved seminars where funds are available and public health requirements can be met.
-The Commission will administer a CRC educational ad hoc advisory group to provide recommendations and input on CRC educational programs as needed.
+The Commission will consult with its CRC educational ad hoc advisory group to provide recommendations and input on CRC educational programs as needed.

-Ad Hoc Committee on Condominium Education and Research - The Commission will continue to administer this group remotely on an as-needed basis, to review, make recommendations, and assist in the development, update, and administration of condominium education-related projects.
+Ad Hoc Committee on Condominium Education and Research - The Commission will continue to administer this group on an as-needed basis, to review, make recommendations, and assist in the development, update, and administration of condominium education-related projects.

 Condominium Managing Agents Registration - The Commission will monitor Condominium Managing Agent registration requirements pursuant to HRS §514B-132.

-Rulemaking, HAR Chapters 107 and 119 - The Commission will await return of the draft rules from the Attorney General where they are being reviewed.
-The draft rules will then be reviewed by the Small Business Regulatory Review Board, Legislative Reference Bureau, Department of Budget and Finance, Department of Business, Economic Development and Tourism, and the Governor.
+Rulemaking, HAR Chapters 107 and 119 - The draft rules will be reviewed by the Small Business Regulatory Review Board, Legislative Reference Bureau, Department of Budget and Finance, Department of Business, Economic Development and Tourism, and lastly, by the Governor.

-Meetings - With support from staff, the Commission will plan, coordinate, and conduct monthly meetings on a video conferencing platform.
+Meetings - With support from staff, the Commission will plan, coordinate, and conduct remote monthly meetings.
 This will allow all interested persons, including Neighbor Island residents to participate at their choosing.
 The schedule of meetings and agendas will be posted on the Commission's website; meeting minutes will be stored in PDF and searchable format.

-Government and Legislative Participation and Report - The Commission will participate in all aspects of the legislative process, including researching, responding to and meeting with legislators, responding to requests from legislators, attending hearings and providing testimony on proposed condominium legislation.
+Government and Legislative Participation and Report - The Commission will participate in all aspects of the legislative process, including researching, responding to and meeting with legislators, responding to requests from legislators, attending hearings and providing testimony as necessary on proposed condominium legislation.
 The Commission will review and consider all proposed legislation and resolutions relating to condominium association governance and condominium project development.
 In addition to researching, drafting, and providing testimony on condominium-related bills, staff will monitor and track all relevant bills.

-Legislative Acts and Resolutions - The Commission will review, report, and develop summaries on all relevant legislation proposed in the 2022 legislative session and implement any required changes to the Commission's policies and procedures as a result of new legislation.
+Legislative Acts and Resolutions - The Commission will review, report, and develop summaries on all relevant legislation proposed in the 2023 legislative session and implement any required changes to the Commission's policies and procedures as a result of new legislation.